sterling-group/fairchem-patched/docs/core/common_tasks/ase_dataset_creation.md

-# FAIRChem & Custom Datasets
+# FAIRChem & custom datasets

 ## Datasets in `fairchem`:
 `fairchem` provides training and evaluation code for tasks and models that take arbitrary